How long it takes 50 common items to decompose

 Paper waste: 2–6 weeks

-Paper waste takes only about a month, give or take a few weeks, to break down in landfills, but the problem is volume and quantity.
-Even though it's one of the most commonly recycled materials, paper waste takes up more space in landfills than any other product.
+Paper waste takes only about a month—or a few weeks, give or take—to break down in landfills, but the problem is volume and quantity.
+Even though it’s one of the most commonly recycled materials, paper waste takes up more space in landfills than any other product.

 Iron: several years